databricks/bundle-examples/contrib/templates/app-template/README.md

 # app-template template

 This template contains a bundle structure for creating and managing a Databricks app that reads data from a SQL warehouse and visualizes it.
-The app is written in Python using Streamlit framework.
+The app is written in Python using the Streamlit framework.

 Initialize the template using the following command: